 Schiff and the six other impeachment managers spoke to reporters on the House side of the Capitol, a few hours before the Senate was set to begin proceedings.

-Senate Majority Leader Mitch McConnell, R-Ky., released the rules Monday evening after keeping such a close hold on them for weeks that even President Trump’s legal team had reportedly not seen them.
+Senate Majority Leader Mitch McConnell released the rules Monday evening after keeping such a close hold on them for weeks that even President Trump’s legal team had reportedly not seen them.

-The biggest change from the 1999 Senate impeachment trial of then-President Clinton is that the House managers — essentially the prosecution in the case — will have only two days for opening arguments, a severe limit compared to 21 years ago.
+The biggest change from the 1999 Senate impeachment trial of President Bill Clinton was that the House managers — essentially the prosecution in the case — would have had only two days for opening arguments, a severe limit compared with what was done 21 years ago.

-This time, McConnell’s rules give each side 24 hours, but limit their use of that time to two “session days.”
-So because arguments can’t start until at least 1 p.m., that means the impeachment managers will have to go well past midnight if they want to use the majority of their time.
+This time, McConnell’s rules initially gave each side 24 hours but limited the use of that time to two “session days.”
+And because arguments can’t start until at least 1 p.m., that would have meant the impeachment managers would have to go well past midnight if they wanted to use the majority of their time.

-“What is Senator McConnell’s interest in structuring the trial this way?”
+“What is Sen. McConnell’s interest in structuring the trial this way?”
 Schiff asked.
 “This is not the process for a fair trial.
 This is the process for a rigged trial.”

-Senate Minority Leader Chuck Schumer, D-N.Y., called McConnell’s rules a “national disgrace” on Monday evening.
+Senate Minority Leader Chuck Schumer called McConnell’s rules a “national disgrace” on Monday evening.

-But Republicans have a 53-to-47 majority in the Senate, and can pass the rules with no Democratic support with just 51 votes.
+But Republicans have a 53-47 majority in the Senate, and can pass the rules with no Democratic support with just 51 votes.

-Schumer said Tuesday morning that he will offer a series of amendments to force votes on whether the Senate will subpoena documents that the White House has refused to turn over related to Trump’s hold on military assistance funding to Ukraine, and to subpoena testimony from witnesses.
+Schumer said Tuesday morning that he will offer a series of amendments to force votes on whether the Senate will subpoena documents that the White House has refused to turn over related to Trump’s hold on military assistance funding to Ukraine, and on whether it will subpoena testimony from witnesses.